This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 You’ll also want to bring a credit card with no foreign transaction fees.
 Great options include:

-- Chase Sapphire Preferred — solid travel rewards card with built-in trip protection
+- Chase Sapphire Preferred, a solid travel rewards card with built-in trip protection

-- Capital One Venture — flexible miles you can redeem against any travel purchase
+- Capital One Venture, with flexible miles you can redeem against any travel purchase

-And always keep a backup form of payment — a small amount of local currency or another card — just in case.
+And always keep a backup form of payment, like a small amount of local currency or a second card, just in case.

 Pack Smart (and Light!)